 Fat and bloating aren’t the only causes of a tummy that’s not flat.
 Excess skin can also be part of the problem.
 If you’ve lost a significant amount of weight or have given birth, there is a chance that your skin wasn’t able to rebound afterwards.
 You might have lost a lot of weight, but fitting into clothing can still be a challenge due to the excess skin.

 In those instances, a tummy tuck, or abdominoplasty, can be what you need to get a flatter stomach.
 How the tummy tuck is performed depends on your needs.
 A standard tummy tuck involves an incision across the hips.
 During it, the plastic surgeon will elevate the skin and remove extra fat, and will tighten the abdominal muscles.
 An extended tummy tuck might be most appropriate for patients who have lost a lot of weight.
 It removes more skin and fat than the standard procedure and tightens the muscles more.
 There are also cases when a patient benefits from a combined tummy tuck and liposuction.

 Whatever the cause of your tummy pooch, you don’t have to live with it.
-In the Washington, DC area, board certified plastic surgeons Dr. George Bitar and Dr. Larry Lickstein regularly helps patients get flatter stomachs with tummy tucks, liposuction, or a combination of the two.
+In the Washington, DC area, board certified plastic surgeon, Dr. George Bitar regularly helps patients get flatter stomachs with tummy tucks, liposuction, or a combination of the two.
 To learn more about your options, call (703) 206-0506 to schedule a consultation today.